bcfishobs

 Bot pull requests: 0

-Past year average time to close pull requests: 6 months
+Past year average time to close pull requests: about 2 months

 Past year issue authors: 1